jrett/MatrixScreen/README.md

 not support, by default, ANSI escape sequences.
 It does, however, run fine in the Visual Studio 2019 console by launching it from within visual studio.

-The following links provides useful information about ANSI escape sequences as well as a way to enable support in windows console.
+It is .NET Core though, so it will work fine on Mac and Linux.

 Here's the link to the video tutorial on YouTube

 https://youtu.be/9vnR0iJ3MC0

+The following links provides useful information about ANSI escape sequences as well as a way to enable support in windows console.